HaifeiLi/HardenFlash/README.md

 .hard:1112367E push 0FFFFFFFFh<br>
 .hard:11123680 call dword ptr [edx+24h] ; ExitProcess<br>

 Effectiveness
 =============
 As of June 22, 2015, HardenFlash receieves a %100 success detection rate since its release on April 30, 2015 - a strong proof of its effectiveness.
-Specifically, it stops the following Flash exploits which are seen in the wild.
+Specifically, it stops the following Flash exploits seen in the wild.

 1. CVE-2015-0336
 2. CVE-2015-3090